qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

-While it is sufficient for the QPU to do a final measurement of all qubits in a predefined order at the end of the program, only the selected subset will be reflected in the produced output format.
-A suitable output format can be generated in a post-processing step after the computation on the quantum processor itself has completed; customization of the program output hence does not require support on the QPU itself.
+While it is sufficient for the QPU to do a final measurement of all qubits in a predefined order at the end of the program, only the selected subset will be reflected in the produced output schema.
+A suitable output schema can be generated in a post-processing step after the computation on the quantum processor itself has completed; customization of the program output hence does not require support on the QPU itself.

-The defined [output formats](../output_formats/) provide different options for how a backend may express the computed value(s).
-The exact format can be freely chosen by the backend and is identified by a string label in the produced format.
-Each output format contains sufficient information to allow quantum programming frameworks to generate a user friendly presentation of the returned values in the requested order, such as, e.g., a histogram of all results when running the program multiple times.
+The defined [output schemas](../output_schemas/) provide different options for how a backend may express the computed value(s).
+The exact schema can be freely chosen by the backend and is identified by a string label in the produced schema.
+Each output schema contains sufficient information to allow quantum programming frameworks to generate a user friendly presentation of the returned values in the requested order, such as, e.g., a histogram of all results when running the program multiple times.